 UAE's ADNOC to deepen crude oil term supply cut in Sept -sources

-SINGAPORE, June 28 (Reuters) - Abu Dhabi National Oil Company (ADNOC) will reduce the volume of crude oil it supplies to Asian term buyers by 15% in September, according to six sources with direct knowledge of the matter.
+SINGAPORE (Reuters) -Abu Dhabi National Oil Company (ADNOC) will reduce the volume of crude oil it supplies to Asian term buyers by 15% in September, according to six sources with direct knowledge of the matter.

 The cut was much deeper compared with a reduction of 5% in term volume allocation for crude oil cargoes loading in August, three of the sources said.
 ADNOC did not provide a reason for the deeper cuts, the sources said.